-On July 28, 2020, TrueFire discovered certain information in its network may have been subject to unauthorized access.
-TrueFire immediately began an investigation, with the assistance of thirdparty forensic specialists, to assess the nature and scope of the incident.
-The investigation determined that an unauthorized actor accessed TrueFire's network and further accessed certain information stored on the network on or about February 21, 2020.
-TrueFire conducted a comprehensive review of information potentially impacted by this incident to determine the type of information at issue and to whom the information related.
-Although TrueFire is unaware of any actual or attempted misuse of information as a result of this incident, they are notifying any individuals that were potentially impacted.
-The information that could have been subject to unauthorized access includes name, address, date of birth and username and hashed password.
+On September 25, 2020, Payette discovered certain systems on its network were encrypted due a malware infection.
+Payette immediately began an investigation, with the assistance of a third-party forensic specialist, to assess the nature and scope of the incident.
+Payette's investigation determined that an unauthorized actor accessed its network and further accessed certain information stored on the network.
+Therefore, Payette conducted a review of information potentially impacted by this incident to determine the type of information at issue and to whom the information related.
+On October 19, 2020, Payette completed its review and identified contact information for potentially impacted individuals.
+Although unaware of any actual or attempted misuse of information as a result of this incident, Payette notified potentially impacted individuals.
+The information that could have been subject to unauthorized access included name, address, Social Security number, and financial account number.